matolks/course-scheduler/README.md

 - View all students
 - View all courses for the current semester
 - View course rosters
-- Drop a student from a class
+- Drop students from classes
 - Automatically promote the first waitlisted student when a seat opens

 ### Student